General Overview of the Tier 1 Entrepreneur Route

-Applicants for Tier 1 Entrepreneur visa are required to demonstrate availability of funds for investment, maintenance funds, knowledge of the English language to B1 level, and be accepted as a genuine entrepreneur by demonstrating a thorough and viable business plan.
+Applicants for Tier 1 Entrepreneur visa are required to demonstrate the availability of funds for investment, maintenance funds, knowledge of the English language to B1 level, and be accepted as a genuine entrepreneur by demonstrating a thorough and viable business plan.

 Applicants for Tier 1 Entrepreneur visa and their dependants have to be of good character.
 As part of entry clearance requirements, they also have to produce an overseas criminal record certificate as evidence of good character.

 There is no right of appeal against refusal of a Tier 1 Entrepreneur application.
-Where there is an error on behalf of the Home Office an application can be made for administrative review of the decision.
+Where there is an error on behalf of the Home Office an application can be made for an administrative review of the decision.

 Applying as an Entrepreneurial Team

 Applications for Tier 1 Entrepreneur visa can be made by a team of two business partners who rely jointly on the same capital funds.
 Both partners of the team should have access to the full amount of investment capital and have equal control over the funds.
-This means that the funds should be placed either in a joint bank account or, if provided by a third party, there should be specific reference in the documents confirming availability of the funds to both members of the entrepreneurial team.
+This means that the funds should be placed either in a joint bank account or, if provided by a third party, there should be a specific reference in the documents confirming availability of the funds to both members of the entrepreneurial team.
 The required amount of investment remains £200,000 or £50,000 where applicable.

-Both members of entrepreneurial team can bring their dependants (spouse or unmarried partner and children).
+Both members of the entrepreneurial team can bring their dependants (spouse or unmarried partner and children).